 EPSRC Project REASON (EP/C533402)

-Dr Ferryman, Dr Wei and I collaborated on this EPSRC project, along with academics at UCL and Kingston University.
+Dr Ferryman, Dr Wei and I collaborated at the University of Reading on this EPSRC project, along with academics at UCL and Kingston University.

-Partners include: SELEX S&AS (part of Finnmeccanica), the French Atomic Energy Commission and the University of Leeds.
+Partners included: SELEX S&AS (part of Finnmeccanica), the French Atomic Energy Commission and the University of Leeds.

-Starting early 2009, this project has the objective of improving the efficient monitoring of travellers in land and maritime border control areas.
+Starting early 2009, this project had the objective of improving the efficient monitoring of travellers in land and maritime border control areas.

-Partners include: SAGEM Defense and Security division, Thales, the Swedish Defence Research Agency, the Romanian Border Police and the Port of Lisbon.
+Partners included: SAGEM Defense and Security division, Thales, the Swedish Defence Research Agency, the Romanian Border Police and the Port of Lisbon.

-Partners include: Saab AB, Telespazio, the French Ministry of the Interior and the German Football League.
+Partners included: Saab AB, Telespazio, the French Ministry of the Interior and the German Football League.

 EU PASR Project BIO3R (2007-9):

-Bioterrorism: Resilience, Research, Reaction (BIO3R) is a supporting action grant under the EU's Preparatory Action for Security Research mechanism.
-I was the Principal Investigator at Reading on this project.
-Reading led the Workpackage 440 (Ethical and Legal Issues), collaborating with Universitaetsklinikum Bonn and Nomisma S.p.A..
+Bioterrorism: Resilience, Research, Reaction (BIO3R) was a supporting action grant under the EU's Preparatory Action for Security Research mechanism.
+I was the Principal Investigator at The University of Reading on this project, leading the Workpackage 440 (Ethical and Legal Issues), collaborating with Universitaetsklinikum Bonn and Nomisma S.p.A..

-We also led the Dissemination Workpackage 630, on which Dr Yinshan Tang of the Informatics Research Centre is taking the lead.
+The University of Reading also led the Dissemination Workpackage 630, on which Dr Yinshan Tang of the Informatics Research Centre took the lead.

 EU PASR Project EuropCop (2007-8):